ChristianSmith2394/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

 2. Explain the difference between a callback and a higher order function.
+    A callback function is a function that uses data from a previous bi of data.
+Whereas a higher order function refers back to it's parent function for the required data.
 3. Explain what a closure is.
+    A closure happens once you call a function inside of another function
 4. Describe the four principles of the 'this' keyword.

 5. Why do we need super() in an extended class?
+    Super in an extended class allows us to call upon keys created in the "parent" class.
+Thus we don't have to re-initialize those keys in the child's constructor.
 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.

 ## Instructions